athenaie/Nessie-s-Revenge/documentation/protocol.md

 | 111 | Opponent won |

 #### Row Values
-Each row of the board is translated into an int.
+Each row of the map is translated into an int.
 The rows are sent from first to last (A to I).
 Each cell in a row is represented by two bits.
 The first two bits are for `row[0]`, the next two bits are for `row[1]`, etc., so only the bottom `20` bits are used.
 Each `cell_type` has its own `2` bit code.